 - Don't wait for rock bottom; it may be too late.

-Also, holistic and integrated approaches often explore the areas of a person's addiction that go untreated during a standard treatment program.
+Also, holistic recovery and integrated approaches often explore the areas of a person's addiction that go untreated during a standard treatment program.
 The treatment programs offer personalized, non-medical methods of addiction recovery.
 The benefit of holistic treatment is it treats the physical and mental addiction symptoms and the emotional and nutritional imbalances.
-Holistic programs will help addicts identify underlying causes of addiction and help them strengthen resistance to cravings.
-Also, these facilities are promoting physical fitness, increasing self-confidence, and like any other program, reducing the appeal of drug and alcohol use.
+Holistic recovery will help addicts identify the underlying causes of addiction and help them strengthen their resistance to cravings.
+Also, these facilities are promoting physical fitness, increase self-confidence, and like any other program, reduce the appeal of drug and alcohol use.

-There are many benefits with holistic rehabilitation, and therapies such as art, music, and wilderness programs offer a number of benefits.
-When holistic treatment is used alongside traditional approaches, it can be successful.
+There are many benefits to holistic rehab, and therapies such as art, music, and wilderness programs offer a number of benefits.
+When holistic recovery is used alongside traditional approaches, it can be successful.
 Substance abuse and addiction affect people in different ways, and millions of Americans struggle with addiction.
 Traditional treatment methods include behavioral interventions such as counseling, group therapy, family therapy, or cognitive therapies.
 However, no one form of treatment is right for every person, and a well-rounded and comprehensive approach is typically more effective.

 Holistic programs offer a whole-person approach and follow the belief of treating the mind, body, and spirit.
 The approaches to treatment allow patients to explore the various ways they have been affected by their addiction.
 Also, the process heals the physical harm done by addiction and spiritual harm.
 Holistic programs tend to challenge the individual to look within themselves and find the motivation to succeed.
 These programs are typically always helpful for stress relief offering natural and effective strategies for relieving stress.